zeroflag/armageddon/README.md

  This thing is in early phase and very incomplete, and possibly buggy.
 There is no meta-compiler yet, but I want to build one at some point.

+ ## Known issues

+  * The end of line of the source file should be either CRLF or CR.
+  * There must be a new line at the end of the file